frithnanth/perl6-Math-FFT-Libfftw3/README.md

 ## TODO

-There are some alternative interface to implement:
+There are some alternative interfaces to implement:

 * The *guru* interface to apply the same plan to different data.
 * The *distributed-memory* interface, for parallel systems supporting the MPI message-passing interface.